* Italian bond yields fall for second day running

 the ECB on Thursday on its determination to see out the crisis.

-to hint at an accommodative policy outlook.
+the central bank will signal an accommodative policy outlook.

 "We think they'll show they had a serious discussion on